-''' Copyright (c) 2004, Oracle and/or its affiliates.
-All rights reserved.
-ORACLE PROPRIETARY/CONFIDENTIAL.
-Use is subject to license terms. password.properties

-Password file for Remote JMX API authentication.
+''' password.properties Password file for Remote JMX API authentication.
 This file defines the different roles and their passwords.
 The file format for the password file is syntactically the same as the Properties file format.
-The syntax is described in the Javadoc for java.util.Properties.load.
+The syntax is described in the JavaDoc page for java.util.Properties.load.
 A typical password file has multiple lines, where each line is blank, a comment (like this one), or a password entry.
 A password entry consists of a role name and an associated password.
 The role name is any string that does not itself contain spaces or tabs.
-The password is again any string that does not contain spaces '''
+The password is again any string that does not contain spaces or tabs.

-''' or tabs.
 Note that passwords appear in the clear in this file, so it is a good idea not to use valuable passwords.
 A given role should have at most one entry in this file.
 If a role has no entry, it has no access.
 If multiple entries are found for the same role name, then the last one is used.
 In a typical installation, this file can be read by anybody on the local machine, and possibly by people on other machines.
 For security, you should either restrict the access to this file, or specify another, less accessible file in the management config file as described above.

-Role and password used for authentication by the RMI connector in
+Role and password used for authentication by the RMI connector in this example. username password '''

-this example.

-username password

-'''